 - The router is the gateway of the network, and devices in the LAN surf the internet via the router.
-At the same time, the router acts as a DHCP server to assign dynamic IP addresses to the EAPs and clients. - The Layer 2 switch is connected to the LAN interface of the router. - The PC and the EAPs are all connected to the Layer 2 switch.
-Since the PC and the EAPs are in the same network segment, the PC can log in to the web pages of the EAPs and manage them.
+At the same time, the router acts as a DHCP server to assign dynamic IP addresses to the EAPs and clients. - The dual-band EAP has two default SSIDs named TP-Link\2.4GHz\XXXXXX on the 2.4GHz band and TP-Link\5GHz\XXXXXX on the 5GHz band, and the single-band EAP has a default SSID named TP-Link\2.4GHz\XXXXXX on the 2.4GHz band.

-1.3 Log In to the EAP
+1.3 Log in to the EAP and Change the SSID